Graeme Clarke: Professional

+On March 6, 2026, Clarke was traded to the Ottawa Senators, in exchange for forward Wyatt Bongiovanni.
+In 15 games with Belleville, he tallied five goals and 19 points.

+On September 7, 2026, Clarke signed as a free agent with Frölunda HC of the Swedish Hockey League.

 International play

 Clarke represented Canada at the 2018 Hlinka Gretzky Cup, scoring three points in five games en route to a gold medal.
+In December 2025, Clarke was named to Team Canada for the 2025 Spengler Cup.
+The team was eliminated in the tournament's quarterfinals by HC Sparta Praha on December 29.

 Personal life

-Clarke has two ice hockey-playing younger siblings, both defencemen.
+Clarke was born in Waconia, Minnesota to Canadian parents who were each earning their Masters' degrees at the University of Minnesota School of Dentistry.
+He grew up in Ottawa and has two ice hockey-playing younger siblings, both defencemen.
 His brother Brandt plays for the Los Angeles Kings, while his sister Mackenzie plays for St. Lawrence University.